cashier-go/cashier/README.md

 docker run -it --rm -p 10000:10000 --name cashier -v $(pwd):/cashier nsheridan/cashier
 ```

+# Requirements
+## Server
+Go 1.5+.
+May work with earlier versions.

+## Client
+OpenSSH 5.6 or newer.
+A working SSH agent.
+I have only tested this on Linux & OSX.

 # Configuration
 Configuration is divided into three sections: `server`, `auth`, and `ssh`.